 • Dry eye condition.

 Since computer vision syndrome is a very common condition, it is not surprising that its symptoms are often confused with those of other medical conditions.
 And since this condition is not usually serious, people tend to disregard the signs that come with it.
 There is no harm in doing that if you are really just suffering from this condition.
 However, if your symptoms bother you and they affect your functionality, you may want to have your eyes checked.
 After all, the signs you are seeing may be indicative of any of the following conditions:

 • Dry eye syndrome

 You have to watch out for the following things which may be possible complications of your computer vision syndrome:

 • Optical decentration in the eye glasses.
 This can be detected by the examination of your pupillary distance.
 Monocular measurements of this distance may be needed and these will be compared with the distance found in the prescribed eye glasses.
 You may need to inform your optometrist beforehand about your dominant eye.

 • Bifocal height malpositioning in your eye glasses, especially the progressive bifocal type.

 Computer Vision Syndrome is rarely simple.
-At The Eye Practice being in the Sydney CBD we constantly are solving these type of eye strain issues for our patients. call us now on (02) 92901 899 or BOOK an APPOINTMENT ONLINE by CLICKING here.
+At The Eye Practice being in the Sydney CBD we constantly are solving these type of eye strain issues for our patients. call us now on (02) 92901 899 or BOOK an APPOINTMENT ONLINE.